department-of-veterans-affairs/va.gov-cms/README.md

 # VA.gov CMS

 This is the public/open documentation for the VA.gov Content Management System (CMS).
-The private/sensitive documentation is at [here](https://github.com/department-of-veterans-affairs/va.gov-team-sensitive/tree/master/platform/cms).
+The private/sensitive documentation is [here](https://github.com/department-of-veterans-affairs/va.gov-team-sensitive/tree/master/platform/cms).
 Follow [sensitive-guidance.md](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/platform/working-with-vsp/policies-work-norms/sensitive-guidance.md) to know what should be public vs private ([default to open/public](https://playbook.cio.gov/#play13)).

 The VA.gov CMS is the backend for www.va.gov.
 Frontend repo is at https://github.com/department-of-veterans-affairs/vets-website/.